EXPLORE OUR WEBSITE

 Pupils learn to decode through the Read, Write, Inc. phonics programme which is detailed on the Phonics page.
 This allows pupils to learn the phonemes and graphemes that make up words.
 In Reception, Year 1 and Year 2 pupils also do the Read, Write, Inc. guided reading programme which develops fluency and accuracy in word and sentence reading.
 Phonics is taught daily and guided reading groups are taught at least three times a week.

-From Reception, we teach the reading domains using the Pawsome Dog characters, which represent each reading assessment area.
+From Reception to Year 2, we teach the reading domains using the Pawsome Dog characters, which represent each reading assessment area.
 This provides a child-friendly way for pupils to understand the different skills needed to develop their reading and comprehension skills.
 The skills progress for each dog character year on year which allows pupils to read and understand increasingly complex texts over time.
 The reading assessment areas, linked to the dog characters are shown below.

 Early Years & Key Stage 1 (Reception to Year 2):